Buy an Animals calligraphy wall scroll here!

 For your information: In the Chinese way of thinking, the Tiger is the king of the animal kingdom (lions are not native to China, so the tiger took the role that we have given to the lion in our western way of thinking).

-熊 is not specific to species, such as panda bear, polar bear, brown bear, etc.
+熊 is not specific to species, such as panda bears, polar bears, brown bears, etc.

-If you need a more specific title, just post a special Asian calligraphy title request on our forum.
+If you need a more specific title, just post a contact me.

 This is Chinese, Japanese Kanji, and old Korean Hanja title for the sly animal known as a fox.

 麒麟 is the title of a mythical beast of Asia.

 The animal is thought to be related to the giraffe, and in some ways, it is a giraffe.
 However, it is often depicted with the horns of a dragon or deer and sometimes with the body like a horse, but many variations exist.

 In Japanese, it is pronounced “Kirin” as in “Kirin Ichiban” beer.

 2. In Japanese, this is the only Kanji word for giraffe.
 Therefore in Japan, this word needs context to know whether you are talking about the mythical creature or the long-necked giraffe of Africa.

 3. Apparently, this was the first word used for regular giraffes in China (some were brought from Africa to China during the Ming Dynasty - probably around the year 1400).
 Though the mythical creature may have existed before, the name “qilin” was given to the “new giraffe.”
 This is because, more than 600 years ago, giraffes somewhat matched the mythical creature's description when Chinese people saw them for the first time.
 Later, to avoid such an ambiguous title, a three-character word was devised to mean a “giraffe of Africa.”
 The characters for “qilin” shown here are only for the mythological version in modern Chinese.